dwf/rescued-scipy-wiki/PerformanceTips.rst

 * CXX

-For a full discussion with examples on performance gains through interfacing with other languages see [:PerformancePython_: this article].
+For a full discussion with examples on performance gains through interfacing with other languages see [:PerformancePython: this article].

 Examples
 ========